bburns/LanguageModels/doc/report/Report.md

 one or two particular aspects of the project they found interesting or difficult. -->

-it took a while to set up a good test harness and data preprocessing pipeline. initially developed as python programs/classes, but realized it was overkill and went with simpler notebooks. had lots of issues with unicode/latin1/cp1252/utf8 of the gutenberg texts

-then getting good architecture and parameters took a while, because each epoch took so long ~30mins

-**"Have in mind, however, that depending on your application, moving away from traditional n-grams with smoothing techniques may not be the best approach, since the state-of-the-art RNN-based models can be very slow to train."
+The most difficult part of this problem was getting a good project infrastructure set up - I initially developed a set of Python modules and classes to handle the data preprocessing and transformations, tokenization, and record results of experiments, but the main problem was that each step needed to be saved to disk so that I could develop the models without having to rerun the expensive steps.
+I eventually realized it was overkill to develop a separate program like that and just went with a simpler Jupyter notebook.

+Also, it was difficult to experiment with different model architectures, since each epoch is so expensive - they took about 30 minutes for the full dataset on my laptop.
+When I was initially developing the code I tried running simpler problems for speed but they would immediately start overfitting, so they weren't very helpful.

 ### Improvement